C4ptainCrunch/thesis/source/index.rst

-The MCTS first chooses a node to expand with the `tree_policy()` when the node is found, it is expanded with the `default_policy()`.
+The MCTS first chooses a node to expand with the :code:`tree_policy()` when the node is found, it is expanded with the :code:`default_policy()`.
 When reaching a terminal node, the counters are updated.
-This is repeated `BUDGET` times and then the final action is chosen as the action that has the highest mean of game values (game value is 1 for wins, 0 for draws, -1 for losses).
+This is repeated :code:`budget` times and then the final action is chosen as the action that has the highest mean of game values (game value is 1 for wins, 0 for draws, -1 for losses).

 Both policies in this implementation are random walks.